• Skip to primary navigation

 Alpine Stitch

 The alpine stitch gets its name from the pointy diamond pattern it creates, just like a mountain range.
 Its textured front side and smooth back side means it works up into comfortable clothes, as well as beautiful blankets.
-Follow along with the video tutorial to learn this unique afghan stitch quickly.
+Follow along with the video tutorial and you'll pick it up quickly.

 Get the Pattern